DataBiosphere/terra-landing-zone-service/README.md

 ### Naming Resources and Idempotency

 Each step which creates an Azure resource should provide requirements for name generation.
-For doing this, it should provide a unique resource type (unique across all steps withing the flight) and also return a list of `ResourceNameRequirements` (in general, a step can create more than one Azure resource).
+For doing this, it should provide a unique resource type (unique across all steps within the flight) and also return a list of `ResourceNameRequirements` (in general, a step can create more than one Azure resource).
 Please take a look at the step example above.

 The resource name generator creates a name from a hash of the landing zone id and internal sequence number.